TheAntTeam/TheAntFarm/README.md

 # Actual status
 This software is a pre-alpha, meaning that not all the functionalities are implemented, and the implemented ones may not work or not work properly.
-The **View** tab can be used and it's capable to generate gcode files from gerbers.
+The **View** tab can be used, and it's capable to generate gcode files from gerbers.
 The **Control** tab is currently under development, and its functionalities may have some issues.
 The **Align** tab is not developed at all.
 Up to now, the application is compatible only with CNC machines using GRBL v1.1 firmware, and it has been tested using only some gerber and drill files generated using Autodesk's Eagle and KiCad EDA.